DLR Equations for the Superstable Bose Gas at any Temperature and Activity: Introduction and Results

-A standard first step to the study of the Bose gas from point processes consists in taking its thermodynamic limit, which means inflating the domain to infinity $\window[]\uparrow\RR^d$.
+A standard first step to the study of the Bose gas from point processes consists in taking its thermodynamic limit, which means inflating the domain to infinity $\Lambda\uparrow\RR^d$.
 One may then hope to deduce facts about the physical Bose gas from the properties of this infinite volume model.
 In particular, the community is most interested in proving when and how much the Bose gas undergoes Bose-Einstein condensation (BEC).
-The mathematical literature provides a good picture of the non-interacting case ($U=0$), known as the free Bose gas. \citeauthor{Sut93} (\autocite{Sut93}, \autocite{Sut02}) has proven Feynman's conjecture \autocite{Fey53} claiming that the emergence of infinite cycles in the sampled permutation $\PermutationSymbol$ in infinite volume is equivalent to BEC.
-Later, it has then been proven in various ways and frameworks (\autocite{BU09}, \autocite{AFY21}, \autocite{Vog23}) that these interlacements appear through a saturation effect, beyond some critical density $\rho_c>0$.
+The mathematical literature provides a good picture of the non-interacting case ($U=0$), known as the free Bose gas. \citeauthor{Sut93} (\autocite{Sut93,Sut02}) has proven Feynman's conjecture \autocite{Fey53} claiming that the emergence of infinite cycles (interlacements) in the sampled permutation $\sigma$ in infinite volume is equivalent to BEC.
+Later, it has then been proven in various ways and frameworks (\autocite{BU09,AFY21,Vog23}) that these interlacements appear through a saturation effect, beyond some critical density $\rho_c>0$.
 The link between interlacements and BEC is still to be clarified for interacting Bose gas.
-Moreover, the study of interlacements do not only appear in Bose gas models but also in others probabilistic models \autocite{Szn09}.
+Note that interlacements do not only appear in Bose gas models but also in other probabilistic models \autocite{Szn09}.

 For the interacting Bose gas, very few mathematical results are available and even constructing the thermodynamic limit rigorously is a challenge.
+This is one of the main result of the paper and our first main theorem can be summarized as follows:

-This problem has been previously addressed in the literature (\autocite{Pa84}, \autocite{Pa85}, \autocite{ACK11}, \autocite{NPZ13}, \autocite{SKS20}, \autocite{BV23}, \autocite{DV24}) but none of these results keep track of the Feynman-Kac paths in the limiting structure at large density, where BEC should occur.
+This problem has been previously addressed in the literature (\autocite{Pa84,Pa85,ACK11,NPZ13,SKS20,BV23,DV24}) but none of these results simultaneously deal with large densities/chemical potentials and keep track of the Feynman-Kac paths in the limiting structure.
+This achievement could be crucial, because it is precisely the setting where it is expected to show BEC via the presence of infinite cycles.